 Another area where the mindsets come to play in business and cable talks about two different cultures, which will generally come from the boss, leadership, or senior management team.
 So you can have a culture of geniuses.
-This would typically mean that everyone within that company will want to be an expert, and they’re going to have a fixed mindset.
+It would typically mean that everyone within that company will want to be an expert, and they’re going to have a fixed mindset.

 You make a mistake.
 You’re going to try and hide it because you’re not going to want anyone else to know.
 In contrast to this, there is a culture of development.
 It usually is where a company has a culture of a growth mindset.
 This company knows that the person who walks in their door will not be the same as who leaves.

 The world is changing.
-What they need to do is hire people who are motivated, who are driven, who are willing to admit failure.
+What they need to do is hire people who are motivated, who are driven, and who are willing to admit failure.
 Women, the people who are eager to try, learn, try and learn, not only look at how having a fit and growth mindset affects them more on a more professional level.

 Chapter: Relationships (Mindsets in love)

 The author looks at it personally and examines how mindset works in relationships.
-People with a fixed mindset are more likely to be looking for that instantaneous type of love that hits you straight away.
+People with a fixed mindset are more likely to look for that instantaneous type of love that hits you straight away.
 But the problem comes when that starts to break down, they will start to judge their behalf.
 They have a fixed mindset about people’s capabilities and people changing.

 Chapter: Parents, teachers, and coaches

 One of the final chapters looks at the roles of parents, teachers, and coaches.
-It talks about the idea of praise and how we encourage people to get the best out of them.
+It talks about the idea of praise and how we encourage people to get the best out of themselves.
 Now, one of the things she criticizes is people who praise people for achieving things.
 If you focus on praising people for being great, developing a fixed mindset is easy.

 Chapter: Changing mindsets (A workshop)